richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 coordinates the IESG review and IETF last call of of the document.

+An AD can also sponsor a draft directly, but this is not very common.
+When this is done, a Working Group is not involved.

 Except for the General Area,
 IETF Areas traditionally have multiple Area Directors.